edoardo849/mercato/README.md

 # DISCLAIMER :warning:
-*Please be aware that Sainsbury's code reviewers are aware of this project and will compare it against your submission.
-Take inspiration if you want, but don't copy it: be creative! :-)*
+*Please be aware that Sainsbury's code reviewers are aware of this project and could compare it against your submission.
+Take inspiration if you want, but don't copy it: be creative instead! :-)*

 ## Logic
 Mercato is a console application intended to scrape a Saynsbury's test page and grab every product's url children page for additional information.